Parcel insurance is a lot like a swiss army knife. That is, more often than not you don’t need it. But when you do need it, it’s incredibly useful.

 First, Is Parcel Insurance Needed?

-When it comes to insuring your shipment, there are a number of factors to consider.
+When it comes to insuring your shipment, there are several factors to consider.
 According to Staples, certain carriers automatically provide insurance up to a certain dollar amount.
 But if the item you’re sending is worth more than this coverage, you will want to get the additional insurance.
 There are also third-party insurers who will provide coverage at a lower cost.

 Learn what insurance coverage your carrier automatically provides.
 You obviously want to protect your loyal customers’ purchase and your reputation.
 But do research and ask questions before spending additional money on insurance.
 It may not be necessary.